mvdan/github-actions-golang/README.md

 install` a program and run it directly.
 Until that's fixed, consider absolute paths like `$(go env GOPATH)/bin/program`.

-An undocumented workaround is to use a built-in special string to add `GOBIN` to the system's `PATH`.
+A workaround is to use a built-in [workflow command](https://help.github.com/en/actions/reference/workflow-commands-for-github-actions#adding-a-system-path) to add `GOBIN` to the system's `PATH`.
 Note that `shell: bash` is supported on all platforms:

 ```yaml
     - name: Add GOBIN to PATH